Exploring Your Relationship With Alcohol: The Sober Curious Movement

 To choose to question, or get curious about every impulse, invitation and expectation to drink versus mindlessly going along with the dominant drinking culture.

-With the increased number of people taking the time to focus on their own well-being and health in general, the number of those becoming sober-curious has increased as well.
+With the increase of people taking the time to focus on their own well-being and health in general, becoming sober-curious has increased as well.

 Changing aspects of your life for the better, such as increasing exercise and improving the foods you eat seems to clash with what commonly went unquestioned: blackouts, hangovers, and excessive social drinking.
 People are realizing that the trade-off for alcohol consumption may not be worth it in the long run and are taking a step back to reassess their relationship with the drink.